CAUCORASEKO/My_portfolio/README.md

     Port Conflicts:
         Ensure no other services are running on ports 8081 or 5002.
 Use lsof -i :<port> to check and kill -9 <PID> to stop them if necessary.

-markdown

-### Steps to push the changes to GitHub:

-1. **Save the `README.md` file** after making the changes.
-2. **Open your terminal** in the repository folder.
-3. **Run the following commands to commit and push the changes to GitHub:**

-git add README.md
-git commit -m "Added RSI Heatmap integration details" git push origin main